xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/diskful/customize_image/index.rst

 Customize osimage (Optional)
 ============================
 Optional means all the subitems in this page are not necessary to finish an OS deployment.
-If you are new to xCAT, you can just jump to `: :doc:`Initialize the Compute for Deployment <../deploy_os/index>`.
+If you are new to xCAT, you can just jump to :ref:`Initialize the Compute for Deployment<deploy_os>`.

 .. toctree::
    :maxdepth: 2